-Legendary hippy blues-rock belter with a brash, uncompromising vocal style; tremendously influential despite dying unnecessarily young.
+Legendary blues-rock belter with a brash, uncompromising vocal style and tremendous lasting influence, despite dying young.

 The greatest white female rock singer of the 1960s, Janis Joplin was also a great blues singer, making her material her own with her wailing, raspy, supercharged emotional delivery.
 First rising to stardom as the frontwoman for San Francisco psychedelic band Big Brother & the Holding Company, she left the group in the late '60s for a brief and uneven (though commercially successful) career as a solo artist.